Prague-Vienna Sightseeing Transfer

 What's included?

-• One-way transfer from Prague to Vienna with 4 sightseeing stops
+• One-way transfer from Prague to Vienna with 3 sightseeing stops

 • Knowledgeable local tour leader

-• Transport in an air-conditioned minivan
+• Transport in a comfortable air-conditioned minivan or car

 • Room for a reasonable amount of luggage